Solving nonlinear Klein-Gordon equation with non-smooth solution by a geometric low-regularity integrator: Geometric low-regularity integrator and numerical test

-\textbf{Energy conservation.} Finally, we display the long time energy conservation of low-regularity methods LG23 and SLG.
-The relative errors of discrete energy (denoted by $ERR$) over a long interval $[0,10000]$ are shown in Figure \ref{p3} for the system with the initial data $\psi_1(x)/4$ and $\psi_2(x)/4$\footnote{The reason for this choice is that a small initial value is needed in the long time analysis given in Section \ref{sec:4}. }.
-According to these numerical results, it is known that the energy is nearly preserved numerically by our integrator SLG over long times.
-In contrast, LG23 shows substantial drift in the energy quantity and thus this LR method does not have long-term performance in the energy conservation.
+\textbf{Long time conservations.} Finally, we display the long time conservations of low-regularity methods LR23 and SLR.
+The relative errors of discrete energy (denoted by $ERR$) over a long interval $[0,10000]$ are shown in Figure \ref{p3} for the system with the initial data $\varphi_1(x)/4$ and $\varphi_2(x)/4$\footnote{The reason for this choice is that a small initial value is needed in the long time analysis given in Section \ref{sec:4}. }.
+According to these numerical results, it is known that the energy is nearly preserved numerically by our integrator SLR over long times.
+In contrast, LR23 shows substantial drift in the energy quantity and thus this LR method does not have long-term performance in the energy conservation.
+The methods have a similar behaviour of momentum and action conservations and we skip them for brevity.

-In summary, based on all the numerical results in this section, the proposed integrator SLG in this article simultaneously has low-regularity property, competitive efficiency and long-time near energy conservation.
-In the rest parts of this paper, we are going to present the rigorous theoretical analysis for these behaviours.
+In the rest parts of this paper, we shall present the rigorous theoretical analysis for these behaviours.
 The error estimates are derived in Section \ref{sec:3} and long-time analysis is deduced in Section \ref{sec:4}.